gabmeow/CubixOS/README.md

 When I was a kid i always dreamed to create an operating system, finally, this dream became true, it's not easy to create this type of thing but I did it!
 If you want to support my work download it and give it a try!
 I'm sure that it's not like Windows or Linux but remember that this is 1 month of work!
 - [x] Easy to use

-# TEMPORARY VERSION
-This is a temporary version.

 # CHANGELOG
 - Previous:
   - Modified keyboard driver